 New Marketplace for Local Artists Opens In Downtown Hillsborough

-The Triangle area is brimming with art, and now a new shop in Hillsborough provides a place for local artists and artisans.
+New shop in Hillsborough provides a place for local artists and artisans

 Eno River Marketplace opened on June 30 in the midst of the Hillsborough Arts Council Last Friday Art Walk.
 Tucked into a historic downtown building the new shop features vintage and repurposed goods, handmade quilts, paintings, coloring books, custom coasters, terrariums, cards, and many more unique gifts.